KommanderKek/AGN-Predictor/README.md

 This project is heavily inspired by Dr. Sabrina Einecke's 2017 dissertation "A Data Mining Guide to the Galaxy" where she utilizes multi-wavelength data to make AGN and blazar random forest classification models.

 Classification:
-Active galaxy nucleus (AGN), or opposingly, non active galaxy nucleus (NAG)
+Active galaxy nucleus (AGN) or non active galaxy nucleus (NAG).
+Some sources are classified as unknown (UNK), and the model, once trained and optimized, will predict these sources as AGN or NAG.

 Model and essential libraries:
 Random forest classifier from the scikit-learn python library.